Andreas Grün

 Works

-Solo piecesChamber musicVocal musicFixed media musicMusic for ensemble, orchestra or choirStage musicArrangements
+Solo piecesChamber musicVocal musicFixed media worksMusic for ensemble, orchestra or choirStage musicArrangements

-Encouraged during my studies in music education by my otherwise rather strict teacher of music theory, Rudolf Kelterborn, to continue composing, and later admitted to the composition class of the then rising star Wolfgang Rihm, I wrote numerous works in the 1980s and 1990s which were subsequently performed in several countries at concerts and festivals (Neue Reihe Musik im 20.
+Encouraged by my otherwise rather strict music theory teacher, Rudolf Kelterborn, during my studies in music education, to continue composing, and later admitted to the composition class of the then rising star Wolfgang Rihm, I wrote numerous works in the 1980s and 1990s which were subsequently performed at concerts and festivals in several countries (Neue Reihe Musik im 20.
 Jahrhundert Freiburg; adevantgarde Munich; Darmstädter Frühjahrstagung; Lucerne Festival; versija 2–7 Vilnius; among others).

 As a musician who plays an instrument with a historically broad repertoire, I have often drawn inspiration from the musical past.
 The result is a stylistically multifaceted oeuvre, unafraid of engaging with material that might be considered worn or overused.
 If, for example, the soggetto cavato of my most frequently performed work — the virtuosic, subtly minimalist flute solo Capriccio on mi-chae-la — outlines the A minor triad through the very sequence of notes derived from the name Michaela, this does not trouble me in the least.
 Why should a consonant triad not serve as compositional material just as much as chromaticism, dissonance, sound continua, or noise?

-It has always been my wish not merely to pursue artistic self-gratification, but to create music of immediate and suggestive impact, both for performers and for audiences — music that is not merely “paper music,” but can be experienced directly — music that may, through explanation and analysis, reveal further layers of meaning, yet that, before anything else, must speak through sound.
+It has always been my wish not merely to pursue artistic self-gratification, but to create music of immediate and suggestive impact, both for performers and for audiences — music that is not merely “paper music,” but can be experienced directly — music that may, through explanation and analysis, reveal further layers of meaning, yet that, above all, must speak through sound.

 Toccata & Fugue